Message From The Regional Treasurer

 • Sponsor’s name and logo on display during this event

 The Graduating Seniors Reception recognizes and honors NSBE Region I members who are near the completion of an undergraduate or graduate degree program.
 This event enables us to extend the engineering career pipeline, as the seniors are encouraged to become NSBE Professionals after they graduate.
-This event provides attendees with an additional opportunity to network with the NSBE Professionals.
+The reception provides an additional opportunity for attendees to network with the NSBE Professionals.

 Benefits include: